Aquablation

 In February 2022, the WATER trial released five year data - you can read the full article here on our news page

-Neil Barber is the only surgeon in the world able to offer this treatment privately to self funding patients through The London Clinic.
+Neil Barber was the first consultant surgeon in the UK to offer this procedure both privately and on the NHS.
+He is able to carry out this procedure at The London Clinic, The Cromwell Hospital and Ashtead Hospital.
 To find out more details and to book a consultation with Neil, please contact his secretary here.

 Neil is also carrying out trials for the procedure with patients at his NHS practice at Frimley Park hospital.

-Now in July 2022, Richard Hindley has also begun been trialling the procedure at North Hampshire Hospitals in Basingstoke.
+In July 2022, Richard Hindley also began been trialling the procedure through his NHS practice at North Hampshire Hospitals in Basingstoke.
 BBC South Today covered the first procedures he performed and the impact this could have on reducing NHS waiting lists.
 You can watch the news coverage here

-Richard will be planning to offer this treatment at The Hampshire Clinic and can see patients for a consultation.
+Richard is now able to offer this treatment at HCA Princess Grace Hospital in London.
 Please contact his secretary here for further details.